open-telemetry/opentelemetry-collector-contrib/pkg/stanza/README.md

 #### Operators

-Functionality in this module is primarily organized into distict [operators](./docs/operators/README.md).
+Functionality in this module is primarily organized into distinct [operators](./docs/operators/README.md).
 There are four types of operators:

-- Input operators are the point of ingestion. e.g. reading from a file, or a TCP socket.
+- Input operators are the point of ingestion, e.g. reading from a file, or a TCP socket.
 These are anologous to receivers in the collector.
 - Parser operators are responsible for extracting structured information from unstructured elements of a log record.
-- Transform operators are responsible for modifying log records in some way. e.g. adding or removing a field.
+- Transform operators are responsible for modifying log records in some way, e.g. adding or removing a field.
 - Output operators emit logs to an external destination.
 Most of these were removed because they were redundant with the OpenTelemetry Collector's exporters.
-A few were reserved as they are occasionally useful for debugging.
+A few were preserved as they are occasionally useful for debugging.

 #### Operator Sequences